LiLabAtVT/ConSReg/README.md

 ```shell
 pip install --user ConSReg
 ```
+You may refer to https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html for more information about installation and usage of Anaconda.

 ### 1.3 R installation
 ConSReg requires several R packages: `ChIPseeker`, `CoReg`, `gglasso` and `RRF`.